nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.4.0 =
+* added: ExactDN will fill in srcset/sizes attributes for all images based on detected width for better mobile support
+* fixed: regression with ExactDN and max-width style attributes
+* fixed: WP esc_url mangles ExactDN urls
+* deprecated: PHP 5.5 support will be removed in the next major release (version 4.5)
+* removed: PHP 5.4 no longer supported

 = 4.3.2 =
 * changed: prevent dynamic JS/CSS urls within wp-admin/ from being rewritten by ExactDN